aporeto-inc/gaia/doc/documentation.md

 #### `ports (string)`

-porst contains the list of allowed ports and ranges.
+ports contains the list of allowed ports and ranges.

 | Characteristics | Value  |
 | -               | -:     |